-All these symptoms occur because the heart must work too hard to keep adequate blood flowing to the different parts of the body, like a mechanical pump with one or more valves leaking or too tight.
+All these symptoms occur because the heart must work too hard to keep adequate blood flowing to the different parts of the body, like a mechanical pump with one or more valves that are leaking or too tight.
 Sooner or later a breakdown may occur, and the patient goes into heart failure.

 Image Credit: uzhursky / Shutterstock.com

-Rheumatic heart disease (RHD) is a long-term outcome of a condition called acute rheumatic fever (ARF) which typically occurs in childhood.
-As a result of ARF the affected person develops inflammation of the heart valves with resulting damage and malfunction.
+Rheumatic heart disease (RHD) is a long-term outcome of a condition called acute rheumatic fever (ARF). which typically occurs in childhood.
+As a result of ARF, the affected person develops inflammation of the heart valves with resulting damage and malfunction.
 ARF typically precedes the RHD by decades.

 Normal and abnormal heart sounds

 When a stethoscope is used to listen to the heart, different sounds are normally heard as the heart contracts and relaxes.
 These heart sounds are due to the closure of various valves in a smooth rhythm as different parts of the heart contract and relax to receive and eject blood.
 There are two primary heart sounds called S1 and S2.

 S1 can be heard during the closure of the two valves separating the two atria from the two ventricles at the beginning of ventricular contraction.
 S2 arises due to the closure of the semilunar valves in the great vessels, the aorta, and pulmonary trunk, leading out of the two ventricles, at the end of systole or contraction.
 Additional sounds called S3 and S4 are occasionally heard in normal situations, but may also signal disease states.